 History of Goof Off Day

 Perhaps it makes sense that one so young recognized the importance of doing nothing at all once in a while.
-Leisurely days spent daydreaming, hanging out with your friends and family, and just enjoying all the wonders that life has to offer: these are the essence of Goof Off Day.
+Leisurely days spent daydreaming, hanging out with friends and family, and just enjoying all the wonders that life has to offer: these are the essence of Goof Off Day.
 And all of these things should be happening without any effort put into trying to be productive!

 How to Celebrate Goof Off Day

 After work, be sure not to start doing productive things.
 Rather than mowing the lawn or doing other ‘important’ chores, take the kids out to the park and just relax in the outdoors.
 Whatever you choose to do on Goof Off Day, don’t let the poisonous idea that every day has to be productive get in the way of having a good time!
 The big goal is getting to the end of the day having accomplished absolutely nothing.